 The first thing to set clear is when the coaching relationship is considered terminated.
 In other words, be clear about what the relationship entails and about when the coaching relationship is really over.

-Normally, your work is automatically considered done once you have delivered all the sessions agreed upon.
-Besides, you might want to set terms for terminating the agreement if your client doesn’t show up for X amount of sessions or breaches other important parts of the agreement.
+Your work is automatically considered done once you have delivered all the agreed-upon sessions.
+Besides, you might want to set terms for terminating the agreement if your client doesn’t show up for X sessions or breaches other important parts of the agreement.

-The other thing to set straight is what happens if the coaching relationship is terminated.
+The other thing to set straight is what happens if the coaching relationship is terminated halfway through.
 In most cases, you keep the advance, and you will have no further commitments towards each other.
 Ensure both parties agree to this before moving forward.

 [ Read: How To Fire a Coaching Client ]